jeli-pro/jeli-app-shell/docs/flow.todo.md

 scroll to bottom in dashboard is not stick to right bottom. also why not auto applied to another page like demo data?

 ===

+each page can decide to view mode management about how much proportion of screen widht for split view mod and overlay side pane mode

+=== DONE

+1.  sidebar toggle should not in top bar, it should be within sidebar, just right side of logo.
+2. breadcrumb should left aligned in top bar at edge left side

+=== DONE

 on splid view mode active, should hide top bar... only reveal on hovering top area